 Zip after zip, with stunning views across the valleys.
 Our Zip Trek Adventure will be a ground to ground zip course.
 There are 7 zips.
 All big.
 All are 'tandem' - two zips next to each other.

 Situated between the lakes of Coniston and Windermere Grizedale is an ideal place to go walking, with views of the lakes and mountains, the shelter of the trees and sculptures in the forest.
 There are way marked trails of different lengths and grades to suit all abilities.
 Have a chat with our visitor centre staff if you need more advice once you arrive and they’ll be able to help you chose the best route to suit you and the conditions.

-Grizedale Forest is a fantastic for biking.
+Grizedale Forest is a fantastic place for biking.
 The North Face single track route gives experienced mountain bikers an adrenaline rush while the forest roads and bridleways have a range of safe, off-road routes for different abilities.

 Grizedale Forest is famous for its outdoor sculptures.
 Since 1977 leading international artists have created sculpture in response to Grizedale Forest's unique environment, establishing the first collection of site-specific art in the UK.
 Now around 40 sited artworks are located across the forest, linked by the network of walking and cycling trails.